 Over the years, the Centre has contributed significantly to the growing body of research on various aspects of family business.
 The Centre has also brought together faculty and practitioners from India and abroad with the aim of combining theory and practice to enhance research and innovation in the field of family business.

-Led by Professor Kavil Ramachandran, the Centre seeks to close the gap between theory and practice by creating and disseminating knowledge through research, education, publications, conferences and outreach activities in this critical field of importance.
+Founded by Professor Kavil Ramachandran and currently led by Professor Sougata Ray, the Centre seeks to close the gap between theory and practice by creating and disseminating knowledge through research, education, publications, conferences and outreach activities in this critical field of importance.
 With limited management literature available on addressing the challenges faced by family businesses in India, the Centre is committed to advancing knowledge in this area.

 To create value for society and business families by developing their stewardship capabilities